noodldocs/noodldocs.github.io/2.4/nodes/math/expression/README.md

 Inputs are automatically derived from the expression.
 An expression set to `a + someName + 1` will get two inputs, one for `a` and one for `someName`.

+As soon as any of the input values changes, the expression is reevaluated.

 **Expression**
-The expression to be calculated
+The expression to be calculated.

 </div>